LLM Flashcards: learn how language models actually work.

 Is it good for interview prep?

 Yes.
-The cards cover the concepts that come up in LLM and ML engineering interviews, and the Anki deck makes them easy to revise with spaced repetition in the weeks before.
+The cards cover the concepts that come up in LLM and ML engineering interviews, and the Anki set makes them easy to revise with spaced repetition in the weeks before.

 New cards are added as new techniques and research land.
 Past buyers get every update free, with no expiry and no resubscription.